 In his 1986 memoirs, Yeager recalled with disgust that “atrocities were committed by both sides”, and said he went on a mission with orders from the Eighth Air Force to “strafe anything that moved.”
 During the mission briefing, he whispered to Major Donald H. Bochkay, “If we are going to do things like this, we sure as hell better make sure we are on the winning side.”
 Yeager said, “I’m certainly not proud of that particular strafing mission against civilians.
 But it is there, on the record and in my memory.”

 Antiwar.com columnist David R. Henderson appeared this weekend on BBC World Service “Weekend” radio show.
 He spoke about why a trade war is a bad idea for consumers and workers on both sides of any trade war.

-David R. Hendersonis a research fellow with the Hoover Institution and a professor of economics in the Graduate School of Business and Public Policy at the Naval Postgraduate School.
-He is author of The Joy of Freedom: An Economist’s Odyssey and co-author, with Charles L. Hooper, of Making Great Decisions in Business and Life (Chicago Park Press).
-His latest book is The Concise Encyclopedia of Economics (Liberty Fund, 2008).
+David R. Henderson is a research fellow with the Hoover Institution and an emeritus professor of economics in the Graduate School of Business and Public Policy at the Naval Postgraduate School.

 He has appeared on The O’Reilly Factor, the Jim Lehrer Newshour, CNN, and C-SPAN.
 He has had over 100 articles published in Fortune, the Wall Street Journal, Red Herring, Barron’s, National Review, Reason, the Los Angeles Times, USA Today, and the Christian Science Monitor.
 He has also testified before the House Ways and Means Committee, the Senate Armed Services Committee, and the Senate Committee on Labor and Human Resources.
 Visit his Web site.